micromicromicro/micromicro.cash/help/basics_deposit_money.md

 ### 2. Deposit Litecoin

-In your Litecoin wallet or on the website of the service you used to purchase Litecoin, enter the address copied in step 1.
+Copy the text below the QR code and paste it in your Litecoin wallet or on the website of the service you used to purchase Litecoin.
+If you're using a mobile app, you may also be able to scan the QR code.
+Litecoin ATMs also allow you to enter the destination address via a camera - you can hold the deposit QR code up and it should be recognized.

 **As noted** please don't reuse the generated address!
 If you need to deposit money again, repeat step 2 to get a new deposit address.